VuKhoa23/WhereAndWhen/README.md

  ┃ ┣ 📜models.py : file that contains my two models: User and Trip \
  ┃ ┣ 📜tests.py : default django project file \
  ┃ ┣ 📜urls.py : here I will asign all the URLs and API routes \
- ┃ ┣ 📜views.py : all the views for my app \
+ ┃ ┣ 📜views.py : all the views for my app, here I handle all the request from the front-end \
  ┃ ┗ 📜**init**.py \
  ┣ 📜db.sqlite3 \
  ┣ 📜manage.py : default django project file \